shanjiang7/GraphNet/docs/README_contribute.md

 **Step 2: graph_net.torch.validate**

-To verify that the extracted model meets requirements, we use `graph_net.torch.validate` in CI tool and also ask contributors to self-check in advance:
+To verify that the extracted model meets requirements, we use `graph_net.torch.validate` in the CI tool and also ask contributors to self-check in advance:

 ```bash
 python -m graph_net.torch.validate \
   --model-path $GRAPH_NET_EXTRACT_WORKSPACE/model_name
 ```

-All the **construction constraints** will be examined automatically.
-After passing validation, a unique `graph_hash.txt` will be generated and later checked in CI procedure to avoid redundant.
+All **construction constraints** will be examined automatically.
+After passing validation, a unique `graph_hash.txt` will be generated and later checked in the CI procedure to avoid redundancy.

 ## 📁 Repository Structure
 This repository is organized as follows: